MDK-Packs/Documentation/Generic_Debug/README.md

 ### Code Annotation with Event Recorder

-With Event Recorder, you can annotate your source code which can be displayed in various information windows.
-It only uses CoreSight DAP to output data from the target (memory reads/writes).
-This means any debug adapter can be used.
-MDK-Middleware, Keil RTX5, and CMSIS-FreeRTOS are already annotated.
-[Event Recorder EVR](https://www.keil.com/support/man/docs/uv4/uv4_db_dbg_evr.htm) requires a certain amount of system RAM.
+With Event Recorder, you can also annotate your source code which can be displayed in various information windows.
 **Configure Event Recorder**

 1. Confirm that the *Configure Event Recorder* steps in the previous section were completed.